hbk91/UCLA_MFE_2021-22_BootCamp_Group23/Assignment_4/Assignment4_Group23.md

 - Thus, $$P(\bar{A}) = 1- \frac{12}{12}*\frac{11}{12}*\text{.....}*\frac{12-n+1}{12} \qquad (2)$$

-- Our answer would be the lowest value of n (number of people in the room) for which the probability in $(2)$ becomes greater than 0.5
+- Our answer would be the lowest value of n (number of people in the room) for which the probability in $(2)$ becomes greater than 0.5 <br>

+- n turns out to be 5.
+Thus, there should be atleast 5 people in the room to make it possible that atleast two people have the same birth month with a probability of 50%.

 <hr style="height:1.5px;color:black;background-color:black"><br>

-#### 6. (optional) Birth Month Paradox Advanced Version - In the above question, we assumed that the probability of being born in any month is equal.
-Historically, month of August has seen the largest number of births compared to any other month.
-If we were to incorporate this new information, say probability of being born in August is p and probability of being born in any other month is q.
-What would be your approach to solving the above problem with this new information?
-Hint : The trick here would still be to write the probabilities in terms of its complementary event.
-Try enumerating possible combinations and compute the probability using the non-uniform distribution.<br>

-#### Answer 6:
+<h2><p style="text-align:center;">The End.</p></h2>
+<hr style="height:1.5px;color:black;background-color:black"><br>